-Bankruptcy Adversary Proceedings Law & Legal Definition
+Bankruptcy Adversary Proceedings Law and Legal Definition

 The bankruptcy rules consist of nine distinct parts with Part VII governing adversary proceedings.
 Under Bankruptcy Rules Rule 7001, an adversary proceeding may be filed in a debtor's bankruptcy action for certain specific reasons.
 An adversary proceeding may be filed to recover money or property of a debtor, for the sale of a debtor's property by a co-owner, to object or revoke a discharge, to revoke the confirmation of a reorganization plan, to determine the dischargeability of a debt, to obtain an injunction or other equitable relief, and for other matters.